 There is an explanation for this – that which can be easily overlooked but which the dates prove: Florent Schmitt was, at the dawn of our twentieth century, the most daring, the most brilliant innovator — standing at equal distance between the influence of Wagner and that of Debussy.
 Florent Schmitt gave us the Psaume in 1906, a major event in the history of French music.
 The Ariane et Barbe-bleu of Dukas is from 1907, Daphnis et Chloé of Ravel is from 1912; L’Oiseau de feu and Pétrouchka by Stravinsky are from 1910 and 1911.
 Likewise coming later, the great works of Arthur Honegger.
 The dates speak for themselves.

-As for the secret to Schmitt’s innovative power and personality, I believe I discovered it in the conversations I had with the one who would shudder with horror whenever people called him Master — “This name,” he would say, “being the privilege of the wolf, the raven and the fox …”
+As for the secret to Schmitt’s innovative power and personality, I believe I discovered it in the conversations I had with the man who would shudder with horror whenever people called him Master — “This name,” he would say, “being the privilege of the wolf, the raven and the fox …”

 The secret, I think, comes down to three words: “Work in independence.”
 Far from chapels, schools and all the “isms”, Florent Schmitt worked, so to speak, with his pencil and his eraser to bring forth an ideal of beauty and perfection.
-May we recognize and remember it!
+May we recognize this and remember it!

 We wish that the work of Florent Schmitt, superb in its independence, bold in its innovations, rich in its creative spirit and in its orchestral finery, will shine in France and beyond, radiating all the more and recalling in our midst the presence of one of the greatest French musicians of all time.